etlegacy/etlegacy/README.md

 INTRODUCTION
 ============

-Enemy Territory: Legacy is based on the [raedwulf-et](https://bitbucket.org/tcmreastwood/raedwulf-et/) project which in turn is based on the [GPL'd source code](https://github.com/id-Software/Enemy-Territory) of Wolfenstein: Enemy Territory.
+ET: Legacy is based on the [raedwulf-et](https://bitbucket.org/tcmreastwood/raedwulf-et/) project which in turn is based on the [GPL'd source code](https://github.com/id-Software/Enemy-Territory) of Wolfenstein: Enemy Territory.

 The main goals of the project are fixing bugs, cleaning up the codebase and adding useful features